…How Forest, Police, and MRA officials help charcoal smugglers in exchange for bribes

 At Kameza Roundabout, we found two police cruisers, one of which we captured its registration number as MP2347 and the other had no number plate.
 Each vehicle paid K5 000 (US$6.46) to this group of officers—another K60 000 (US$77.55) gone into private hands.

-From there, each charcoal vehicle proceeded to their respective markets.
-Blantyre has nine charcoal markets: Khama, Makata, Ndirande, Zingwangwa, Kwale, Manase, Manje, Bangwe and Chemusa.
+From there, each charcoal vehicle proceeded to its respective markets.
+Blantyre has nine charcoal markets: Khama, Makata, Ndirande, Zingwangwa, Kwale, Manase, Manje, Bangwe, and Chemusa.

 Our vehicle took the Magalasi Road as we would be offloading at Khama Market in South Lunzu where upon arrival, a fully loaded patrol vehicle without a registration number angrily demanded K10 000 (US$12.92)for our vehicle.
 We had to pay to allow the owners of the charcoal we transported to collect their merchandise.